-With more and more of us spending more time at our desks, it's only a matter of time before we funk up our mouse pads (opens in new tab) with pizza grease, soda, or other mystery stains.
-As someone who's scarfed down an entire grilled cheese seconds before a video conference, I get it, sometimes food at the desk happens, which ultimately means food on the desk will happen.
-Stains are inevitable.
+With more and more of us spending heaps of time at our desks, the likelihood of funking up your mouse pad increased exponentially.
+Assailants such as pizza grease, soda, or other mystery stains are sure to make their way onto your mouse pad at some point, and as someone who's scarfed down an entire grilled cheese seconds before a video conference, I get it—sometimes food at the desk happens.
+Ultimately it means food on the desk will happen.

 There's been some debate on the appropriate way to clean a soft surface or cloth mouse pad.
 The reason I'm advising you to stay away from washing machines and dishwashers is that these kinds of mouse pads are easy to damage.
 Not all spin cycles are created equal, so even a low tumble setting on certain washers or dryers could warp and damage the rubber bits in a mouse pad (many cloth mouse pads have some sort of textured rubber base to keep the pad in place when in use).
 And the surface needs to be pristine and smooth for your mouse to properly glide over it without issues.